ACB exonerates Ajit Pawar in Vidarbha irrigation scam

 "We have not closed inquiry into the VIDC cases.
 In some cases we have filed chargesheets and investigation is also going on.
 Similarly, investigation into FIRs related to these cases are also going on.
 "We have submitted the status report on investigation going on into tenders that were issued (by VIDC)," he said.

-He said the HC had askedthe ACB to submit a report on the PIL filed by one Atul Jagtap concerning award of tenders in an irrigation project in Amravati.
+He said the HC had asked the ACB to submit a report on the PIL filed by one Atul Jagtap concerning award of tenders for an irrigation project in Amravati.
 Pawar was named a respondent in this PIL.
 "Concerning this we had, in our previous affidavit, written that we have referred this matter to the government for opinion.

 "Now, we have got opinion from the government that Ajit Pawar was not involved in it (the scam) and this we have communicated to the court a few days back.
 "Besides, Ajit Pawar was never an accused in any of our cases and investigation into Vidarbha irrigation tender cases are still on," the ACB official said.